streamdata-gallery-organizations/box/_listings/box/openapi.md

         name: FILE_ID
       - in: header
         name: If-Match
-        description: "The etag of the file can be included as an \u2018If-Match\u2019 header to prevent race conditions"
+        description: The etag of the file can be included as an If-Match header to prevent race conditions
       responses:
         200:
           description: OK